cafeibit/Azure-Data-Engineering/readme.md

 Sharing data from one worker to another can be a costly operation.

-Spark has optimized this operation by using a format called Tungsten.
+Spark has optimized this operation by using a format called **Tungsten**.

 Tungsten prevents the need for expensive serialization and de-serialization of objects in order to get data from one JVM to another.
-The data that is "shuffled" is in a format known as UnsafeRow, or more commonly, the Tungsten Binary Format.
-UnsafeRow is the in-memory storage format for Spark SQL, DataFrames & Datasets.
+The data that is "shuffled" is in a format known as `UnsafeRow`, or more commonly, the Tungsten Binary Format. `UnsafeRow` is the in-memory storage format for Spark SQL, DataFrames & Datasets.
 Advantages include:

 * Compactness:
   * Column values are encoded using custom encoders, not as JVM objects (as with RDDs).